-- The ADEA Council of Faculties Representative, if available.
-(If the nominee is the ADEA Council of Faculties Representative, another faculty member from that institution or program should serve on the nomination team).
+- The ADEA Council of Faculties Representative, if available, or if the nominee is the ADEA Council of Faculties Representative, another faculty member from that institution or program should serve on the nomination team.

 - The dean, academic dean or program director.

 Nominations are to be forwarded by the dean or program director.
 General characteristics and identifiers of excellence in teaching include the following:

 - General Characteristics